 A concussion usually occurs as the result of an injury to the head or face.
 One of the possible symptoms of concussion or post-concussion syndrome is light sensitivity, including eye sensitivity to the sun.

-Similar but perhaps more severe, a traumatic brain injury or TBI may cause short or longer-term sensitivity to both artificial and natural light, along with other symptoms.
+By definition, a concussion is a type of mild traumatic brain injury or TBI.
+TBIs of any type may cause short or longer-term sensitivity to both artificial and natural light, along with other symptoms.

 Some people experience short-term sensitivity to sunlight or other types of light after having eye surgery such as LASIK or cataract surgery.
 For a few people, light sensitivity after eye surgery may become chronic.